IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 !!! info
     We are flattening (repartitioning) order records because most records are left unfilled, thus unnecessarily taking memory.
-By flattening we're effectively compressing them without losing any information because each record already tracks the column it's supposed to be in.
+By flattening, we're effectively compressing them without losing any information because each record already tracks the column it's supposed to be in.

-Our pipeline now expect all arrays to be two-dimensional.
+Our pipeline now expects all arrays to be two-dimensional.
 Let's test three value combinations of the parameter `every`, which controls the re-allocation periodicity.
-For this, we need to expand all arrays to have the same number of columns as parameter combinations.
+For this, we need to expand all arrays to have the same number of columns as the parameter combinations.

 ```pycon
 >>> import pandas as pd